-Expedited /Urgent Service Authorization - In the event the provider indicates and Sunshine Health determines, that following the standard timeframe could seriously jeopardize the Member's life or health, Sunshine Health will make an expedited authorization determination and provide notice within 48 hours after receipt of the request.
-Sunshine Health may extend the timeframe for expedited requests by up to two additional business days if the member or the provider requests an extension, or if Sunshine Health justifies a need for additional information and the extension is in the member's interest.
+Expedited /Urgent Service Authorization - In the event the provider indicates and Sunshine Health determines, that following the standard timeframe could seriously jeopardize the Member's life or health, Sunshine Health will make an expedited authorization determination and provide notice within 48 hours.
+Sunshine Health may extend up to two additional business days if the member or the provider requests an extension, or if Sunshine Health justifies a need for additional information and the extension is in the member's interest.
 Sunshine Health Medical Management Department may be contacted:

-Utilization Management

-1-866-796-0530

-Prior Authorization Fax 1-866-796-0526

-Case Management Fax 1-877-689-1056

-Web Address: www.sunshinehealth.com
+Utilization Management 1-866-796-0530 Prior Authorization Fax 1-866-796-0526 Case Management Fax 1-877-689-1056 Web Address: www.sunshinehealth.com